12 Home Remedies for Whiter Teeth

-These are flexible plastic strips that are coated with bleaching gel.
+These flexible plastic strips have a gel like bleach coating.
 You stick them onto your teeth, and they conform to the shape—no mixing or molding required.

 They’re easier to use and less expensive than trays.
 They have a set length, though, so they can’t reach all of your teeth.
 Some can cover up to six (the ones that show).

 However it wouldn’t be a good option for people with crooked teeth because it isn’t flexible enough.
 Also it won’t reach stains in between teeth.

 Additionally, saliva can more easily get in contact with the gel and dilute its potency.
 It can also cause the strips to slip and slide.